Sample Letter For Closing Your Credit Card

 You’ll continue to receive billing statements if you still have a balance when you close the account.
 You’re still required to make at least the monthly minimum payment until your balance is paid in full, but you won’t be able to make purchases on your account since it’s closed.
 Your balance will still accrue interest and any fees still apply.
 You can pay off the balance faster by increasing your monthly payment.

-If you have any recurring bills being charged to this credit card, make sure you change them to keep them from being declined (and your services cancelled) or to prevent your credit card account from being reopened.
+If you have any recurring bills being charged to this credit card, make sure you change them to keep them from being declined (and your services cancelled).

 Sample Letter for Closing Your Credit Card

 Below is an example of what to say in a letter to close your credit card.
 The letter doesn’t have to include a reason for closing your account; you can simply state that you want your account to be closed.

 Make sure you replace the bold information with your personal and account information.
 You can customize your own letter, too, but be sure to include your name, billing address, and account number so the credit card issuer can identify your account.
 If your letter is a followup to a phone call, include the date and time of the call and the name of the representative you spoke with.

 When you send your letter via certified mail, you’ll be given a tracking number.
 You can enter this tracking number into USPS.com to verify when the credit card issuer receives your letter.
 Sending your letter via certified mail isn't a requirement to close your account, but the extra step is insurance for yourself.

 Check with the credit card issuer after a few days to confirm your account was closed.
 After about 30 days, you can check your credit reports to be sure the account is accurately updated to show that the account was closed at your request.